A degree in public relations equips you with the communication and promotional skills needed to manage client reputation and influence media opinion

 Further study

-Some graduates go on to study for a Masters degree in public relations or related areas such as international public relations, global communications management, strategic communications and corporate communications.
+Some graduates go on to study for a Masters degree in public relations or related areas such as international public relations, global communications management, strategic communication and corporate communications.
 These courses enable graduates to look in depth at the role of PR in business, politics or client management.

 Professional courses accredited by professional bodies such as the Chartered Institute of Public Relations (CIPR) are useful for career development.
 Courses are available at different levels and in different areas of PR.
 Taking CIPR qualifications forms part of the process for gaining Chartered PR Practitioner status with the CIPR.